"If you can't find something nice to say, keep your mouth shut" is good advice, in my view, for brands (or the people running them) as in life.

 Maybe that's no surprise these days.
 In the days of people "demanding" that brands have values, a purpose, stand for something and/or take a stand, and gushing and cooing all over the latest trendy issue-based film, maybe it's no wonder that some brands - who just want to sell their loo cleaner/razors/fast food - get a bit narked.

 , you may well lose patience with all the politically-correct ballyhoo that could possibly take some of your higher-minded customers.
 So you might be tempted to put out a message that reinforces what you are all about, plain and simple, while also taking a swipe at all that political purpose conversation codswallop.

 have done: the VP Brand Stewardship has put a message around social media - "it's donuts and ice cream - just be happy."
-As reported in the (conservative) magazine Human Events.
+As reported in the (conservative) magazine Human Events

 Part of me kind of agrees with the sentiment, but the cynical part has a question.